VoidRune/ArcaneEngine/README.md

 Delta tracking is used to sample the distance to the next interaction event where absorption, scattering or null-collision happens based on rejection sampling the real and fictious part of the medium.
 For null-collision methods to remain unbiased we need to know beforehand the maximum density, known as the majorant.

 When majorant is not known beforehand, like in dynamic scenes or when the volume is the result of a simulation, selecting the majorant can become tricky.
 We implement progressive null-tracking that stores the local majorants in a lower resolution grid, majorants are sampled during the simulation and converge in finite amount of samples.
-DDA algorithm is used  to traverse the grid of majorants effectively skipping large parts of the volume that contain high amount of fictous material.
+DDA algorithm is used  to traverse the grid of majorants effectively skipping large parts of the volume that contain high amount of fictious material.

 ![Absorption emission](/images/VolumeRenderingImg1.png)
 ![Multiple scattering](/images/VolumeRenderingImg2.png)